reportingandinsights/ri-assistant/knowledge_transfer.md

 1) 🚀 Deployment: Streamlit
 2) 🤖 AI: Groq
 3) 🗃️ Vector Storage: Pinecone
-4) 📝 Code Storage: Github Common Code Repository
+4) 📝 Document Storage: Github
-5) 📝 Document Storage: Google Drive API (in progress)

 Each service except Streamlit requires some sort of key to access the resources.